hghcomphys/pantea/README.rst

 central atom by considering both radial (two-body) and angular (three-body) symmetry functions.
 The values obtained from these calculations represent a fingerprint of the local atomic environment and can be used in various machine learning potentials.

-This script below demonstrates the process of evaluating an array of atomic-centered symmetry functions (`ACSF`_) for a specific element, which can be utilized to evaluate the descriptor values for any structure.
+Script below demonstrates the process of defining multiple symmetry functions for an element, which can be utilized to evaluate the descriptor values for any structure.
-The resulting values can then be used to construct a machine learning potential.

 .. _ACSF: https://aip.scitation.org/doi/10.1063/1.3553717